liqun1981/sea_ice_prediction/README.md

 Why these models ?

-The tree-based models will enable us:
+The regression tree-based models will enable us:
  -  No assumptions on the data distribution (only heuristic of mse loss when splitting tree)
  -  Treat both the features(e.g. CO2) and the seasonality (e.g. last 3 months avg.) - we would like to have both.
  -  Easier to explain and interpret